-Today’s constantly demanding market challenges business owners to stay one step ahead of the competition.
-In order to do that, choosing the method of managing your eCommerce website is a vital component.
-To give a broader picture of the possibilities of establishing your eCommerce website, we prepared a brief comparison between Shopware Cloud and an on-premise solution to explore the advantages and disadvantages of both approaches.
+The ever-changing eCommerce market creates many challenges for online businesses and impacts many aspects of daily operations.
+To face these challenges, choosing the proper hosting method for the eCommerce website is vital.
+To give a broader picture of the possibilities of establishing your eCommerce website, we prepared a brief comparison between Shopware Cloud and an On-premise solution to explore the advantages and disadvantages of both approaches.

-Shopware is available in two versions: Cloud and on-premise.
-There are three different versions of this software:
+Shopware is available in two main hosting options: Cloud and On-premise.
+Apart from that, there are four different versions of this software available for customers:

 • Shopware Community Edition (On-premise)